elatov/elatov.github.io/_posts/2013-04-15-use-fwbuilder-to-deploy-an-iptables-firewall-to-a-dd-wrt-router.md

 ### FWBuilder Firewall Rule Break-Down

 We can break down each rule, just to make sure we know what is going on.
-If we &#8220;Save&#8221; the project and then &#8220;Compile&#8221; the rule, we can then inspect the actual generated file:
+If we "Save" the project and then "Compile" the rule, we can then inspect the actual generated file:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/inspect_fw_script.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/inspect_fw_script.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/inspect_fw_script.png" alt="inspect fw script Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" width="780" height="512" class="alignnone size-full wp-image-8255" title="Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" /></a>